kriszyp/msgpackr/README.md

 (`avsc` is schema-based and more comparable in style to msgpackr with shared structures).

-Here is a benchmark of streaming data (again borrowed from `msgpack-lite`'s benchmarking), where msgpackr is able to take advantage of the structured record extension and really pull away from other tools:
+Here is a benchmark of streaming data (again borrowed from `msgpack-lite`'s benchmarking), where msgpackr is able to take advantage of the structured record extension and really demonstrate its performance capabilities:

 operation (1000000 x 2)                          |   op    |  ms   |  op/s
 ------------------------------------------------ | ------: | ----: | -----: